wallabag/wallabag/docs/en/user/installation.rst

 On a dedicated web server (recommended way)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-wallabag uses a large number of libraries in order to function.
+wallabag uses a large number of PHP libraries in order to function.
 These libraries must be installed with a tool called Composer.
 You need to install it if you have not already done so and be sure to use the 1.2 version (if you already have Composer, run a ``composer selfupdate``).

 Install Composer: